zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 import matplotlib
 ```

-Of course, now you can build another SIF to test whether the newly installed packages are there.
+Of course, now you can build another container to test whether the newly installed packages are there.

 # 4.Install PRESTO v3.0.1 with python3